 - Sycamore, Northend, and others

-The Rally Road was used to transport stone down to waiting barges on the canal.
+The Rally Road was used to transport stone down to waiting boats on the canal.

 As the town developed so the demand for coal increased enormously.
 It would be needed to fire the boilers at many mills, especially once they moved from water power to steam power.
 Oak Bank mill used 250 tons a week!
 Add to that the needs of domestic users – the coal fired range was the sole means of heating and cooking in most homes.